rexxwei/BalanceBot/README.md

 This program is to solve the Sudoku puzzle game save in file "soduku.txt".
-In soduku.py, there are 8 individual model to achieve respective purpose and the main function to call these models.
-Run the sudoku.py file, the main function will solve and display the game and result.
+By running the main.py, it will call other models to display and solve the game.
-The result will print in Python console and automatically save in "sudoku_result.txt" at the same time.
+The result will print in Python console and automatically save in "sudoku_result.txt".